Season Pass Frequently Asked Questions

 Q: What’s the difference between the Child Power Pass and the FREE Power Kids season pass for kids 10 and younger?

-A: Kids who are 10 or younger receive a FREE season pass that’s valid at five of our ski areas, including Snowbowl, Purgatory, Hesperus, Pajarito, and Sipapu.
+A: Kids who are 10 or younger receive a FREE season pass that’s valid at all of our ski areas, including Snowbowl, Purgatory, Hesperus, Pajarito, Sipapu and Nordic Valley – plus Spider Mountain Bike Park.
 This pass provides direct-to-lift access and no other summer, winter partner resort or buddy pass benefits.
 The Child Power Pass (which is valid for kids ages 12 and younger at time of purchase) provides this same access to five of our ski areas, plus FREE days at our partner ski areas, mountain discounts and more.

 Q: What will the college discount be this year?